An accomplice to convicted murderer Alex Murdaugh’s financial misdeeds gets seven years in prison

 “In addition, the name ‘Russell Laffitte’ is now known throughout South Carolina and beyond, and not in a good way — Russell will be forevermore tied to Mr. Murdaugh and known infamously as ‘the Murdaugh banker,” they wrote in a July 28 memo.

-Prosecutors asked U.S. District Judge Richard Gergel to put Laffitte behind bars for at least nine years.
+Prosecutors asked the judge to put Laffitte behind bars for at least nine years.
 Rebuffing the claims of ignorance, they noted that the diverted checks were made payable to Palmetto State Bank and not Laffitte as the overseer of the funds.
 The sophisticated move, they argued, intentionally concealed the final destination.

 A lengthier prison stay is also necessary to atone for the damaged public trust in banking, prosecutors wrote in a July 27 memo.